Ola Rapace: Personal life

 Rapace married actress Noomi Rapace in 2001, divorcing in 2011; they have a son, Lev, who was born in 2003.
-Together they chose the surname Rapace after they were married, which means "bird of prey" in French and Italian.
-Rapace also has a daughter, Line, born in 1999, together with the actress Malin Morgan.
+They jointly chose the surname Rapace after they were married, which means "bird of prey" in French and Italian.
+Rapace also has a daughter, Line, born in 1999, with the actress Malin Morgan.
 Rapace lived in France for several years and speaks fluent French.

-For years Ola and Noomi were preyed upon by Swedish tabloids.
-Noomi's international career was taking off, and she and Ola, who was never afraid of an argument, were frequently featured in gossip magazines and tabloids.
+For years, Ola and Noomi were frequent subjects of Swedish tabloids and gossip magazines while Noomi's international career was taking off.
 He has had several run-ins with the law, including spending the night in a jail in Austria.
 In October 2008, he was arrested for possession of cocaine and steroids, which resulted in a fine for a minor drug offence in April 2009.

-He moved to Paris, France in 2015, and returned to Sweden after five years after losing most of his wealth after an audit by French Tax Authorities.
+He moved to Paris in 2015, but returned to Sweden five years later after an audit by French tax authorities which consumed most of his wealth.

 In the podcast Helt ärligt med Sebastian Stakset released on April 4, 2020 Rapace explained how, during the filming of French TV-series Section Zéro, he and the series creator Olivier Marchal used cocaine every night after filming, and the TV series ended up being really depressing.

-In November 2020 real estate magazine Hem & Hyra reported he was one of several people suing a deceased landlord and the story revealed how apartment contracts were sold for millions.
-Rapace had paid 1.7 million SEK in cash to the landlord, and was now asking for the money back from the deceased landlord's estate.
+In November 2020, real estate magazine Hem & Hyra reported he was one of several people suing a deceased landlord, and the story revealed how apartment contracts were sold for millions.
+Rapace had paid 1.7 million SEK in cash to the landlord and was asking for the money back from the deceased landlord's estate.

-In May 2019 he married Sonja Jawo in Paris.
-She is the older sister of Aino Jawo, of Swedish electropop duo Icona pop.
+In May 2019, he married Sonja Jawo in Paris.
+She is the older sister of Aino Jawo, of Swedish electropop duo Icona Pop.
 They divorced in the summer of 2021.

 In 2020, Rapace published his autobiography Romeo: Min flykt i fem akter.

-In 2021 he was arrested by police under suspicion of gross violation of women's rights /Sexual misconduct/spousal abuse Prosecutors announced on September 13, 2022 that they were closing the investigation and the case was dismissed.
+In 2021, he was arrested by police under suspicion of gross violation of women's rights /sexual misconduct/spousal abuse Prosecutors announced on September 13, 2022 that they were closing the investigation, and the case was dismissed.